Norm Participation Grounds Language: ``There is a tiger.''

-My task in understanding you goes in the reverse direction.
-How can I get from observing $a$ to forming my own belief about $c$?
-To reverse this chain, I need to see $a$ as representative of a \emph{type} of action $A$, and I need to know something about this type's connection to a \emph{type} of belief $C'$, and its connection to a \emph{type} of states of affairs $C$---and I need to assume that you expected me to know this and to be able to use this knowledge to reason back to the best explanation.\footnote{ The knowledge has to be about types, since $a$, the actual physical event, has happened only now and never before and will never happen again, I cannot previously have known anything about it, other than what I know or learn about the type of which it is a token. }
+This chain can also be used to reconstruct understanding.\footnote{ Note that the following does not describe a process model.
+It may very well be that in actual interpretation, shortcuts can be applied that identify the verbal action as part of a larger action type.
+What matters for the rational reconstruction here is that the constructs described here (beliefs, intentions) are available in reasons you can give for your actions, after the fact. } How can I get from observing $a$ to forming my own belief about $c$?
+To reverse this chain, I need to see $a$ as representative of a \emph{type} of action $A$, and I need to know something about this type's connection to a \emph{type} of belief $C'$, and its connection to a \emph{type} of states of affairs $C$---and I need to assume that you expected your addressees to know this and to be able to use this knowledge to reason back to the best explanation.\footnote{ The knowledge has to be about types, since $a$, the actual physical event, has happened only now and never before and will never happen again, I cannot previously have known anything about it, other than what I know or learn about the type of which it is a token. }

 Let us write out these connections in the form ``if $C$, then $\_\_\_$ $A$'', where the underscore shall work as a placeholder for a predicate describing the force of the connection, to be explored presently.
-If we take the step of seeing the forming of beliefs as an action as well, then this schema covers both parts of the chain described above: ``if you're looking at a tiger (and your eyes are open, and you are sighted, etc.), then you $\_\_\_$ form the belief that there is a tiger'', and ``if you hold the belief that there is a tiger and you want to inform me of it, then you $\_\_\_$ say `there is a tiger' ''.
+If we take the step of seeing the forming of beliefs as an action as well, then this schema covers both parts of the chain described above: ``if you are looking at a tiger (and your eyes are open, and you are sighted, etc.), then you $\_\_\_$ form the belief that there is a tiger'', and ``if you hold the belief that there is a tiger and you want to inform me of it, then you $\_\_\_$ say (something to the effect of) `there is a tiger' ''.